-In this regard, the IEF efforts and activities have been fruitful.
+In this regard, many efforts and activities have been fruitful.
 The joint projects and the various workshops on market outlooks as well as the regulatory tasks have provided more insight and closer understanding of the various factors affecting the energy industry and markets.

-The Secretariat, in co-operation with the IEA and OPEC,

-has acted as a platform to help improve understanding of the linkages between physical and financial markets, working with the IEA and OPEC within the context of the trilateral cooperation initiative announced in the Cancun Declaration and with other parties as appropriate.
-The first joint IEA/IEF/OPEC Workshop on physical and financial markets linkage was held on 22 November 2010 in London, with participation from governments, industry, banks, regulators, multilateral institutions and academia.
+The International Energy Forum, in co-operation with the IEA and OPEC, has acted as a platform to help improve understanding of the linkages between physical and financial markets, working with the IEA and OPEC within the context of the trilateral cooperation initiative announced in the Cancun Declaration and with other parties as appropriate.
+The first joint IEA/IEF/OPEC Workshop on physical and financial markets linkage was held in London, with participation from governments, industry, banks, regulators, multilateral institutions and academia.

-However, the producer-consumer dialogue should set a precise, comprehensive and action-oriented agenda for the IEF.
+However, the producer-consumer dialogue should set a precise, comprehensive and action-oriented agenda.
 Enhancing the energy cooperation between producing and consuming countries will result in securing greater diversity, competitiveness and transparency in all aspects of the supply chain.
-This partnership is the key element for keeping the supply-demand balance on a clear and sustainable path.
+This partnership is the key element for keeping the supplydemand balance on a clear and sustainable path.